Research: Doing Research at Counseling Services

 - Research conducted by a student must have a faculty advisor.
 This advisor's name and contact information must be provided.

-- You must develop your research proposal in consultation with the Counseling Services Research Committee.
+- You must develop your research proposal in consultation with Counseling Services.
 Do not assume we will be able to approve a proposal without modification.

-- You should obtain Human Subjects Review approval only after your proposal has been OK'd by the Research Committee.
+- You should obtain Institutional Review approval only after your proposal has been approved by the Counseling Services.

 - Minimal structure for proposal